 Your excursion commences at your hotel lobby where you are greeted by our guide.
 We head north towards our first stop, Lopburi City.
 As you enter the region, notice numerous numbers of monkeys running around freely and even more at the Khmer-inspired landmarks of Prang Sam Yot.

 Continue to nearby San Pra Kan, a small shrine local worship a four-armed Vishnu figure affixed with a Buddha’s head and several images of Buddha and Hindu gods.

 Head to Narai Ratchaniwet Palace.
 It was built in the late 17th century.
 Contributed by the French architects, the palace has a unique mixture of Khmer-European styles.
 It once played a significant role when Lopburi was declared the second capital of Siam by King Narai the Great.
 Later was abandoned when King Narai passed away.

-Proceed to see the enormous Golden Buddha at Wat Phanan Choeng measuring 19 meters tall.
-It considered to be one of the most beautiful Buddha images in Thailand.
+Proceed to Wat Chaiwattanaram that sits on the riverside, an impressive temple that is sought after by both local and foreign tourists.
+Navigate this Khmer style royal temple that was used by the King during the Ayutthaya era.
 Visit Ayutthaya most important temple, Wat Phra Si Sanphet.
 The temple is the same type as the famous Bangkok temple, the royal temple that stands in the palace complex without residence monks.
 Proceed to the large bell shape stupas, and feel free to walk around and take photos.